pepopowitz/cypress-is-neat/slides/stitched.md

 Notes:

+0) key to meaningful tests that last

 1) Text: that they can read on the screen
 1a) target buttons and links with the text they see

+...

 In general, the closer you are to testing your app the way a real user uses it, the more reliable & resilient your tests are going to be.